u0953009/11/README.md

 This classifier is a binary classifier which determines if grasping try was successful or unsuccessful.

-1707 images were used to train.
+1707 images were used to train. \
-500 images to validate.
+500 images were used to validate.

-# Installation
+## Installation
 pip install -r requirements.txt

-# usage
+## usage
 Model train
 >python train.py [train_sample_path] [validation_sample_path] [model_filename]